-Leon Trotsky now urged the overthrow of the Provisional Government.
-Lenin agreed and on the evening of 24th October, 1917, orders were given for the Bolsheviks began to occupy the railway stations, the telephone exchange and the State Bank.
+On the evening of 24th October, 1917, orders were given for the Bolsheviks began to occupy the railway stations, the telephone exchange and the State Bank.
 The following day the Red Guards surrounded the Winter Palace.
 Inside was most of the country's Cabinet, although Kerensky had managed to escape from the city.

 The Winter Palace was defended by Cossacks, some junior army officers and the Woman's Battalion.
 At 9 p.m. the Aurora and the Peter and Paul Fortress began to open fire on the palace.
 Little damage was done but the action persuaded most of those defending the building to surrender.
 The Red Guards, led by Vladimir Antonov-Ovseenko, now entered the Winter Palace and arrested the Cabinet ministers.

 On 26th October, 1917, the All-Russian Congress of Soviets met and handed over power to the Soviet Council of People's Commissars.
-Vladimir Lenin was elected chairman and other appointments included Leon Trotsky (Foreign Affairs) Alexei Rykov (Internal Affairs), Anatoli Lunacharsky (Education), Alexandra Kollontai (Social Welfare), Felix Dzerzhinsky (Internal Affairs), Joseph Stalin (Nationalities), Peter Stuchka (Justice) and Vladimir Antonov-Ovseenko (War).
+Lenin was elected chairman and other appointments included Leon Trotsky (Foreign Affairs) Alexei Rykov (Internal Affairs), Anatoli Lunacharsky (Education), Alexandra Kollontai (Social Welfare), Felix Dzerzhinsky (Internal Affairs), Joseph Stalin (Nationalities), Peter Stuchka (Justice) and Vladimir Antonov-Ovseenko (War).

 I will cite here the most characteristic passage from a whole series of articles published in Rabochi Put by Lenin, a state criminal who is in hiding and whom we are trying to find.
 This state criminal has invited the proletariat and the Petrograd garrison to repeat the experience of 16-18 July, and insists upon the immediate necessity for an armed rising.
 Moreover, other Bolshevik leaders have taken the floor in a series of meetings, and also made an appeal to immediate insurrection.
 Particularly should be noticed the activity of the present president of the Petrograd Soviet, Trotsky.